-The focus of the One Plan is four keystone environmental issues: surface water quality degradation, increasing water demand, unsustainable hillcountry land use and threatened native biodiversity.
-These issues were identified during public consultation and confirmed by Horizons' science team research.
+The focus of the One Plan is four keystone environmental issues: surface waterh quality degradation, increasing waterh demand, unsustainable hill_country landh use and threatened native biodiversity.
+These issues were identified during public consultation and confirmed by Horizons' the Regional Council's science team research.

 By focusing on these Big Four issues, substantial progress can be made at an affordable level of expenditure for the Region.
-The Big Four have significant interconnection and it is expected that work on one issue will also benefit progress on one or more of the other issues
+The Big Four have significant interconnection and it is expected that work on one issue will also benefit progress on one or more of the other issues.

-Issue 1: Surface Water Quality Degradation
+Issue 1: Surface Water^ Quality Degradation

-Run-off of nutrients, sediment and bacteria from farms is now the single largest threat to water quality in the Region.
-In some waterways it is risky to swim or gather food, and aquatic life is being damaged.
+Run-off of nutrients, sediment and bacteria from farms is now the single largest threat to water^ quality in the Region.
+In some waterwaysbodies it is risky to swim or gather food, and aquatic life^ is being damaged.